JuanMartinUribe/ProyectoTelematica1/README.md

 Flask run --host: "host" --port: "port" On every Node

 The central server and every node is a different app, they are independent from each other.

 Run each app, you can use multiple terminals.

 The main app must know the ip and port of its nodes, and the hash function must % n depending on how many nodes there are.

+The App is provided with initially two nodes.